What to Know About Insulation When Buying a House

 Does the Home Have Fiberglass Insulation?

-Fiberglass insulation is an old technology that is not as effective as other options.
+Fiberglass insulation is an old technology that is less effective than other options.

-There are a few signs that indicate insulation will need to be replaced or improved upon.
+There are a few signs that indicate insulation needs to be replaced or improved.
 Here's what you should look for.

 Fiberglass in the Walls or Attic

-Fiberglass in the walls or attic definitely needs to be updated since it’s been proven to break down and settle over time.
+Fiberglass in the walls or attic definitely needs to be updated, as it has been shown to break down and settle over time.

 Because of this, its ability to insulate the home diminishes as its R-Value decreases by 40 percent – potentially costing you money that you could have otherwise saved.